ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Commit `block` to the non-finalized state.

-1. If the block is a pre-Canopy block, panic.
+1. If the block is a pre-Canopy block, or the canopy activation block, panic.

 2. If any chains tip hash equal `block.header.previous_block_hash` remove that chain from `self.chain_set`